-If your computer is running low on storage space, then it will run slower.
+If your computer runs low on storage space, it will run slower.
 Consider clearing out obsolete files and photos you no longer need to make room for more important work.

-Additionally, consider upgrading your hard drive if you have many important files that have accumulated over time.
+Consider upgrading your hard drive if many important files accumulate over time.

 4. Outdated hard drives